Dummy

-10 knee exercises after anterior cruciate ligament surgery.
+10 knee exercises after ACL surgery

 After anterior cruciate ligament surgery, rehabilitation begins.
 Rehabilitation is characterized by various exercises to improve knee flexion and extension and build muscle strength.
 An overview of 10 knee exercises after anterior cruciate ligament surgery can be found here.
+Are you already a few weeks on the road look at part 2 click here

 Do the knee exercises in consultation with your physical therapist as each rehabilitation is an individual process.